logo

 Wound Rotor Induction Motor

-The wound rotor induction motor has a rotor wound with coils and connected to external circuits through slip rings.
-These motors are ideal for applications requiring high starting torque or speed control.
-Wound rotor motors allow external control of the current in the rotor, which can be adjusted to achieve varying starting characteristics.
+The wound rotor induction motor contains coils wound on the rotor and connected to external circuits using slip rings.
+Wound rotor motors are ideal for applications that require high starting torque or for speed control applications.
+Wound rotor motors offer the ability to control the current flowing in the rotor's coils from an external source to accomplish different starting characteristics.

 Advantages of Induction Motors